cloudevents/spec/openmessaging-transport-binding.md

 content mode might be defined by an application, but are not defined here.

-The receiver of the event can distinguish between the two content modes by inspecting the`Content Type` property  in the *userHeader* of the OpenMessaging PUBLISH message.
+The receiver of the event can distinguish between the two content modes by inspecting the`contentType` property  in the *properties* of the OpenMessaging message.
-If the value of the `Content Type` property is `application/json;charset=utf-8`, indicating the use of a known [event format](#14-event-formats), the receiver uses *structured* mode, otherwise it defaults to *binary* mode.
+If the value is prefixed with the CloudEvents media type application/cloudevents, indicating the use of a known event format, the receiver uses structured mode, otherwise it defaults to binary mode.

-If a receiver finds a CloudEvents media type as per the above rule, but with an event format that it cannot handle, for instance `application/cloudevents+thrift`, it MAY still treat the event as binary and forward it to another party as-is.
+If a receiver detects the CloudEvents media type, but with an event format that it cannot handle, for instance application/cloudevents+avro, it MAY still treat the event as binary and forward it to another party as-is.

 ### 3.1.
 Binary Content Mode